 Although I'm feeding my dogs several different sources of vitamin A, I'm not worried about vitamin A toxicity.
 After an evening of reading several articles, I realized that my dogs aren't getting enough vitamin A to reach toxic levels.

 According to PetEducation.com, dogs require a minimum of 2272 IU (international unit) per pound of food consumed; this amounts to 50 IU per pound of body weight according to VetInfo.com.
-To reach a toxic level, a dog would need to consume 113,600 IU per pound of food consumed fed daily for months or years.
+To reach a toxic level, a dog would need to consume between 2500 IU and 113,600 IU per pound of food consumed fed daily for months or years.